 STEP 11: Determine assignments of each FTE allocated to the building.

-- Refer to department summary to assign each section of a course to a specific staff member.
+- Referring to department summary, assign each section of a course to a specific staff member.

-- Assignments should begin with teachers involved in cohort/academies/pathways to assure achieving objectives of that unit.
+- Assignments should begin with teachers involved in cohort/academies/pathways to assure achieving objectives of that grouping.

 - Monitor average daily pupil load and number of preparations for each faculty member.